emencia/django-blog-lotus/docs/overview.rst

     This is a simple **proxy object to Django user object**.
 They are assigned to articles as a simple references.
 Author does not have any additional contents to a Django user.

 Category
     A category is just a **container to organize your main article thematics**.
 It has a title, a cover and a free description.

-    Obviously, a category detail will list its related articles.
+    A category detail will list its related articles.

+Tag
+    This is **alike Category but serve another content structure purposes**.
+They are managed with `django-taggit`_ and does not have any other content than a name and a slug.

+    These tags can be shared with another applications using `django-taggit`_ but Lotus views are made to only show tag related to articles in the current language.

+    A tag detail will list its related articles.

 Article
     The most important document kind. **An article have many content types** and relate to authors, categories and other articles (in the same language).